jonathanharrell/hiq/docs/guide/typography.md

 ### Inline

-Make a list's items inline with `.has-inline-children`.
+Make a list's items inline with `.has-inline-children` or the matching mixin.
 This will also apply some `margin-right` to the items to space them out.
 Note that you will need to also use the `.is-unstyled` class to remove bullets.

 {% example html %}
 <ul class="has-inline-children is-unstyled">